datawowio/k-sequencing-php/README.md

 | id	     | string  |   No | Image id|
 |custom_id | string |    No | Client's image id |

+Note: You must choose id or custom_id for search.
+Not both.

 ##### --- Example